HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Smoke Wood

 The best smoke wood is free smoke wood!
-Check with local orchards, golf courses, and tree trimming services, especially after storms.
-Tell them that your hobby is barbecue and you're looking for a few split pieces of wood, and you're likely to get some for free.
+Check with local orchards, golf courses and tree trimming services, especially after storms.
+Tell them that your hobby is barbecue, you’re looking for a few split pieces of wood, and they’re likely to give you some for free.

 If you have to purchase smoke wood, it's best to buy locally whenever possible because of the high cost of shipping.

 Hickory and mesquite chunks are readily available at most hardware stores and home centers.
-Check Home Depot, Lowe's, Orchard Supply Hardware, Ace, True Value, and other such stores.
+Check Home Depot, Lowe’s, Ace, True Value, and other such stores.
 Better grocery stores will often have these products, too.